College of Dental Medicine

 KOAM News video - Gov. Parson tours businesses in Joplin

 KCU’s College of Dental Medicine will address the significant and growing oral health needs of the four-state region.
 With only three dental schools in the entire area, there is a challenge in training an adequate number of dentists to help meet these needs.
 Nearly all counties within a 125-mile radius of Joplin qualify as Dental Health Professional Shortage Areas (DHPSAs) by the U.S. Health Resources and Services Administration (HRSA).

 Significant funding for the project comes from the generosity of the Harry M. Cornell, the Sunderland Foundation, Dr. Larry McIntire and Mr. Rudy Farber and the Farber Foundation.
-If you're interested in supporting KCU's College of Dental Medicine, please contact the Office of Advancement at firstname.lastname@example.org.
+If you are interested in supporting KCU's College of Dental Medicine, please click this link or the buttons below to donate or contact the Office of Philanthropy and Alumni Relations at email@example.com.

 National Oral Health Need Facts

 The national demand for dentists will outpace growth in the supply of dentists in 2025.